TheCodeVault/react-app/README.md

-# mid level React Application
+# Mid level React Application
-This is an E-commerce store
+This is an E-commerce store by Hassan Tahir